 The Docker MCP server space has shifted significantly.
 Docker, Inc.‘s official ecosystem now dominates, and the community alternatives are either abandoned or stalled.

-vs. QuantGeekDev/docker-mcp (~471 stars): Simpler — only 4 tools (create container, deploy compose, get logs, list containers).
+vs. QuantGeekDev/docker-mcp (~480 stars): Simpler — only 4 tools (create container, deploy compose, get logs, list containers).
 But it directly supports docker-compose.yml deployment, which ckreiling’s doesn’t.
-Last updated December 2024 and abandoned.
+Some community activity through May 2026 (issue/PR updates).
 MIT licensed.

 vs. ofershap/mcp-server-docker: TypeScript alternative with 10 tools.
 Includes exec_command (which ckreiling’s lacks) and container_stats.
-Created February 2026, still minimal adoption (14 commits, near-zero stars).
+Created February 2026, but has gone dormant since March 2026 — near-zero stars, no recent commits.
 MIT licensed.
-Worth considering if you need exec support and want an actively maintained alternative.
+Less compelling as an active alternative than it appeared in April.

-vs. Docker Hub MCP Server (134 stars): Official Docker, Inc. project — manages Docker Hub (image discovery, repository management), not local containers.
+vs. Docker Hub MCP Server (145 stars): Official Docker, Inc. project — manages Docker Hub (image discovery, repository management), not local containers.
+Actively maintained with minor updates through May 2026.
 Complementary, not competitive.
 Apache-2.0 licensed.

-vs. Docker MCP Toolkit + Gateway (1,400 stars, 910 commits): This is now the center of gravity.
-The Gateway is open source, ships with Docker Desktop, has interceptors for policy enforcement, and the MCP Catalog has surpassed 1 million pulls with 200+ containerized servers.
+vs. Docker MCP Toolkit + Gateway (1,393 stars, v0.42.1): This is now the clear center of gravity.
+The Gateway is open source, ships with Docker Desktop, OAuth support is now GA, a CVE-2026-33252 security patch shipped in May, and the MCP Catalog has surpassed 1 million pulls with 200+ containerized servers.
 Dynamic MCPs let agents discover and add servers on-demand.
-Docker Offload scales agent workloads to cloud. ckreiling’s server could theoretically run inside the Toolkit, but Docker’s own catalog increasingly offers equivalent container management capabilities.
+Docker Offload scales agent workloads to cloud. ckreiling’s server could theoretically run inside the Toolkit, but Docker’s own catalog increasingly offers equivalent container management capabilities — with active security maintenance that ckreiling’s server entirely lacks.

 vs. Kubernetes MCP servers: If you’re at the Kubernetes scale, you need Kubernetes-specific tools.
 Docker MCP servers target the docker/docker-compose layer — local development, simple deployments, CI/CD pipelines.
 Different audience.